kylegilman/video-embed-thumbnail-generator/readme.txt

 Not compatible with the new Block Editor.
 Please continue to use the <a href="https://wordpress.org/plugins/classic-editor/">Classic Editor</a>.

-Still 100% free, but some advanced features may be converted to premium add-ons in the future.
-More info in the <a href="https://wordpress.org/support/topic/version-50-will-convert-some-free-features-to-paid-add-ons">support forum</a>.
+In a future update (v4.7) this plugin will be changing its name to "Videopack" and removing old video players StrobeMediaPlayback and JW Player 6 that haven't been supported for several years.
+Freemius will also be integrated on an opt-in basis to allow premium add-ons.
+More info in the <a href="https://wordpress.org/support/topic/removing-old-players-and-adding-freemius/">support forum</a>.

 This plugin adds several fields to any video uploaded to the WordPress Media Library.
 Just choose a few options, make thumbnails, click "Insert into Post" and you'll get a shortcode in the post editor that will embed a flexible, responsive HTML5 video player with Flash fallback for unsupported browsers.